qqcpes/Library/docs/howto/print.md

 If you want a design go from the club, you need to give them a minimum of 2 days to get it done.
 If you want it done from an external source, you need to give them a minimum of 3-4 days.
 This is because they have other work to do as well.
 So make sure you plan ahead.
 (This method is free)

 Once the design is ready send a mail to VK sir along with the attached image.
 Make sure PES logo is there on the poster.
 NOTE - DO NOT SEND TO PRINTING PRESS.
-VK SIR WILL FORWARD THE MAIL HIMSELF The mail should be of this format :
+VK SIR WILL FORWARD THE MAIL HIMSELF.

+The mail should be of this format :

 ```